yasglobal/schema-for-article/readme.txt

 == Changelog ==

+= 0.3 =

+* Optimized the Queries and made the SCHEMA more flexible.

 = 0.2 =

-* Fixed Featured Image bug and add functionality to change the schema type.
+* Fixed Featured Image bug and add functionality to change the SCHEMA type.

 = 0.1 =